MatanPazi/motor_sim/README.md

 - Supports loading external MTPA LUTs
 - Supports AFC (Adaptive feed forward cancellation) control for harmonic attenuation
 - Supports decoupling
+- Features a simple battery model
+- Supports an input filter (RLC network) from the battery

 ## How It Works